Bridgerton Release Date | Netflix Cast, Trailer and Action - Mash Viral

 Luke Thompson will play Benedict Bridgerton, the second oldest of the siblings, who wants to turn his artistic hobby into a profession.
 Will Tilson plays Gregory Bridgerton, a “terror with a heart of gold” that constantly teases his sister Hyacinth.

-Florence Hunt will play Hyacinth Bridgerton, Bridgerton’s youngest sibling, who is keen to follow in her sisters’ footsteps and take part in the marriage ceremony market.
+Florence Hunt will play Hyacinth Bridgerton, Bridgerton’s youngest sibling, who is keen to follow in her sisters’ footsteps and participate in the marriage ceremony market.
 Ruby Stokes will play Francesca BridgertonThe most reserved of the siblings, who is careful with her words and has a sly sense of humor.

 Ben Miller will play Lord Featherington, the horny lord who is considered “a bit joking” in London’s high society.
 Bessie Carter plays Prudence Featherington, the oldest woman in the family to survive her third season on the marriage market.